franciscop/swear/README.md

 - `.some()`: **series**, _"executes the callback function once for each element present in the array until it finds one where callback returns a truthy value"_ - [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some#Description).
 - `.sort()`: **none**.
 This method is not modified and it does not accept an async callback.

-The ones called in series is because we might halt the execution of successive iterations if a condition is met, so they can only be fulfilled in series.
+The ones called in series is because later iterations might depend on previous ones.